Azure Security Center planning and operations guide

 Data collection and storage

-Azure Security Center uses the Microsoft Monitoring Agent – this is the same agent used by the Log Analytics service – to collect security data from your virtual machines.
+Azure Security Center uses the Microsoft Monitoring Agent – this is the same agent used by the Azure Monitor service – to collect security data from your virtual machines.
 Data collected from this agent will be stored in your Log Analytics workspace(s).

 When automatic provisioning is enabled in the security policy, the Microsoft Monitoring Agent (for Windows or Linux) is installed on all supported Azure VMs, and any new ones that are created.
 If the VM or computer already has the Microsoft Monitoring Agent installed, Azure Security Center will leverage the current installed agent.
 The agent’s process is designed to be non-invasive and have very minimal impact on VM performance.

 The Microsoft Monitoring Agent for Windows requires use TCP port 443.
 See the Troubleshooting article for additional details.